trueos/trueos-docs/trueos-handbook/install.rst

   default ZFS pool name, force the block size used by ZFS, configure a multi-disk installation, add a log or cache device, encrypt the disk, or specify the filesystem layout.

-* **FreeBSD Expert:** select this mode if you prefer to drop down to a shell to manually enter the commands to setup your disk.

 .. warning:: Regardless of the mode that you select, once the disk wizard completes and you click "Next" at the disk "Summary" screen,